 It takes many different skills to meet the physical, emotional, and spiritual needs of hospice and palliative care patients and those who love and care for them.
 Our hospice and palliative care programs offer you the full resources of our team.
 All members of your care team meet regularly to discuss your needs, share ideas and make plans that will be reviewed with you.

-- The Patient: Our hospice patients direct their care, and the focus is on their particular needs and wishes.
-We offer a wide range of services designed to enhance quality of life and control pain and other symptoms of the patient’s disease.
+Our hospice patients direct their care, and the focus is on their particular needs and wishes.
+We offer a wide range of services designed to enhance the quality of life and control pain and other symptoms of the patient’s disease.
 The patient always has a choice about the services and techniques they receive.
 The hospice patient takes an active role in their care and works closely with their primary caregiver in the care planning process.
 They have the right to refuse any care or services offered.

-- Primary Caregiver: The primary caregiver (a family member, close friend, or hired caregiver) is responsible for seeing that the patient’s physical needs are safely met on a day-to-day basis.
+The primary caregiver (a family member, close friend, or hired caregiver) is responsible for seeing that the patient’s physical needs are safely met on a day-to-day basis.
 Sometimes, the caregiver role is shared among several individuals.
 The caregiver communicates with our hospice team, keeping us informed of any changes in the patient’s condition.
-This information is essential because it helps our hospice team know how we can best meet the needs of the our patients.
+This information is essential because it helps our hospice team know how we can best meet the needs of our patients.

-- Hospice Physician: A hospice physician is responsible for the medical direction of care for patients in our hospice program.
+A hospice physician is responsible for the medical direction of care for patients in our hospice program.
 This physician is often the one who referred the patient to hospice care.
 The hospice physician will serve as a consultant, working closely with the patient’s doctor and coordinating our hospice team activities.

-- Hospice and Palliative Care Social Workers: Our Social Workers provide counseling and emotional support to patients, caregivers, and loved ones in our hospice and palliative care programs.
+Our Social Workers provide counseling and emotional support to patients, caregivers, and loved ones in our hospice and palliative care programs.
 Our Social Workers are experienced counselors who can walk the patient and their family through what to expect.
 The Social Worker is skilled at helping families communicate with each other.
 They can also help with practical problems, including assisting with financial and legal concerns and referrals to community resources.

-- Spiritual Care Coordinators: Spiritual Care Coordinators offer spiritual support and care in keeping with the patient and family’s cultural and religious background.
+Spiritual Care Coordinators offer spiritual support and care in keeping with the patient and family’s cultural and religious background.
 Our Spiritual Care Coordinator can help connect the patient with a clergy member of their faith or can help you consult with their clergy.

-- Volunteers: Our specially trained volunteers may support the patient, provide friendship, run errands, and offer respite for caregivers.
+Our specially trained volunteers may support the patient, provide friendship, run errands, and offer respite for caregivers.

-- Grief Care Services: Our Grief Care Services program provides support for all members of the patient’s family from the moment a patient is admitted to our hospice program and for at least twelve months after the death of a loved one.
+Our Grief Care Services program provides support for all members of the patient’s family from the moment a patient is admitted to our hospice program and for at least twelve months after the death of a loved one.

 - Homemaker Services: Homemakers can provide light-duty housework in the patient area when deemed necessary by the Hospice team and patient/patient caregiver.